-A Proponent, who is legally bound by the Project Agreement entered into with the Government

-- of Ontario for designated broadband projects which are being funded by Ontario - LDCs whose service territories include coverage of the geographic areas where there are designated broadband projects or LDCs who otherwise anticipate performing or supporting high-speed internet projects and wish to adopt practices within it. - Ontario municipalities whose municipal boundaries include the geographic areas where there are designated broadband projects. - Members of Ontario One Call in submitting and responding to locate requests relating to underground infrastructure. - Dedicated locators / locate service providers (LSPs) in carrying out locates relating to underground infrastructure for designated broadband projects. - Any other person with infrastructure within a right-of-way for a designated broadband project and any other person whose cooperation is required to carry out a designated broadband project.
+- A Proponent, who is legally bound by the Transfer Payment Agreement entered into with the Government of Ontario for designated broadband projects which are being funded by Ontario - LDCs whose service territories include coverage of the geographic areas where there are designated broadband projects or LDCs who otherwise anticipate performing or supporting high-speed internet projects and wish to adopt practices within it. - Ontario municipalities whose municipal boundaries include the geographic areas where there are designated broadband projects. - Members of Ontario One Call (i.e., owners/operators of underground infrastructure) in submitting and responding to locate requests relating to underground infrastructure. - Dedicated locators / locate service providers (LSPs) in carrying out locates relating to underground infrastructure for designated broadband projects. - Any other person with infrastructure within a right-of-way for a designated broadband project and any other person whose cooperation is required to carry out a designated broadband project.